 The digital era is completely changing the storage landscape and updating ageing infrastructure is the key to success in the new, data-driven world.
-We're seeing a move towards private or hybrid cloud infrastructure and storage virtualisation, with vSAN (Virtual Storage Area Network) replacing traditional Tier 1 SAN (Storage Area Network) on a massive scale. vSAN is an essential building block for the software-defined data centre (SDDC) and while moving to vSAN can streamline network operations dramatically, Intel® Optane™ can give it a further boost.
+We're seeing a move towards private or hybrid cloud infrastructure and storage virtualization, with vSAN (Virtual Storage Area Network) replacing traditional Tier 1 SAN (Storage Area Network) on a massive scale. vSAN is an essential building block for the software-defined data centre (SDDC) and while moving to vSAN can streamline network operations dramatically, Intel® Optane™ technology can give it a further boost.

-Intel® Optane™ is a revolutionary technology that enables businesses to unlock the potential of their data by combining the attributes of both memory and storage.
+Intel® Optane™ memory is a revolutionary technology that enables businesses to unlock the potential of their data by combining the attributes of both memory and storage.
 By plugging the technology gap between DRAM and NAND with Intel® Optane™ technology, financial companies can gain significant boosts in performance as well as cutting infrastructure costs and banishing data centre bottlenecks.

-“With Optane and 3D NAND, you take away the worry about being strategic with data workload management”
+“With Intel® Optane™ technology and Intel® 3D NAND Technology, you take away the worry about being strategic with data workload management.”

 The technology is shaking up the computing world with an unparalleled combination of speed, density, and non-volatility.
 Not only does it offer low latency, it delivers incredibly high throughput, high endurance, and predictably fast service.
-While Optane is available in a number of formats, the Intel® Optane™ SSD DC P4800X Series is designed specifically for the data centre.
+While the product is available in a number of formats, the Intel® Optane™ SSD DC P4800X Series is designed specifically for the data centre.

-“With Optane and 3D NAND, you take away the worry about being strategic with data workload management,” explains Justin Wheeler, EMEA Solutions Architect at Intel's Non-Volatile Memory Solutions Sales Group.
-“The performance benefit of Optane in vSAN also means you can run more VMs per host.
+“With Intel® Optane™ technology and Intel® 3D NAND Technology, you take away the worry about being strategic with data workload management,” explains Justin Wheeler, EMEA solutions architect at Intel's Non-Volatile Memory Solutions Sales Group.
+“The performance benefit of Intel® Optane™ memory in vSAN also means you can run more VMs per host.
 As a result, the number of required nodes can be reduced without compromising on performance, simply by replacing a single device.
 This obviously has a considerably positive cost impact - it's a very compelling use case.”

-Intel® Xeon® Scalable systems with Optane storage together with VMWare vSAN enable up to 2.5x more VMs per cluster, and up to 2.3x better price performance, according to testing carried out by IT analyst firm Evaluator Group.1
+Intel® Xeon® Scalable processor systems with of Intel® Optane™ storage together with VMWare vSAN* enable up to 2.5x more VMs per cluster, and up to 2.3x better price performance, according to testing carried out by IT analyst firm Evaluator Group.1

 These results are significant for FSI businesses because many of them rely on multiple databases.
 These are typically on-premises and private cloud, so the data that is stored on them is critical.
-The combination of vSAN with Optane delivers high performance for businesses that rely on data-intensive workloads in multiple databases.
+The combination of vSAN with Intel® Optane™ technology delivers high performance for businesses that rely on data-intensive workloads in multiple databases.
 As the financial sector is a data rich industry with data rich workloads then storage capability is of the utmost importance.

-The combination of Optane with vSAN offers three key benefits, the first of which is cost effectiveness.
+The combination of Intel® Optane™ technology with vSAN offers three key benefits, the first of which is cost effectiveness.
 “If you look at like-for-like, it becomes heavily favourable from a cost perspective because the performance profile is completely different to anything else out there,” says Wheeler.

-The second benefit is that Optane is a multi-role device which can open the door to a whole new world of possibilities.
+The second benefit is that the technology is a multi-role device which can open the door to a whole new world of possibilities.
 Adaptability is the third benefit – when coupled with traditional NAND-based SSDs, Optane enables businesses to be more agile and reactive.
 “This massive business agility is going to be important over the next two to three years as the effects of Brexit take hold.
 It feels like the Optane message is really beginning to land with businesses and it's going to be a fascinating story to follow in 2019,” adds Wheeler.

 As the trend towards storage virtualisation continues, organisations that deal with data-heavy workloads can feel the tangible benefits of the price performance and substantial boost in VM density offered by this unique technology combination.
-“People are really starting to see the benefits of Optane combined with vSAN,” concludes Wheeler.
+“People are really starting to see the benefits of Intel® Optane™ technology combined with vSAN,” concludes Wheeler.

 For more information: